-COVID-19 Course Modification – The course is now fully online until further notice.
+COVID-19 Course Modification – The course is now fully online.

 Family Group Conference Facilitation Training

 This Certificate course will teach you the skills needed to be a family group conference facilitator.
-The course fee includes all training and assessment delivered online and via a 2 day workshop.
+The course fee includes all training and assessment delivered through online learning and via a 3 session online workshop.

 What is Family Group Conferencing?